 However, should your doctor advise that you are not fit to travel, and you have travel insurance with cancellation cover in place, you may be able to recoup the costs of your holiday, should you need to cancel.

-When getting a quote with us we’ll ask a few short questions about your health history, including whether you visited a medical professional, or hospital within the last 2 years, which would include if it was for chickenpox or shingles.
+When getting a quote with us, we’ll ask a few short questions about your health history, including whether you visited a medical professional or hospital within the last 2 years, which would include whether it was for chickenpox or shingles.

-We’ll then show you quotes from travel insurance providers which will include cover for any health conditions you’ve told us about – that way – if your condition flares up before you go away, or causes you trouble whilst you are on holiday, you’ll be protected.
+You can then compare travel insurance for pre-existing conditions, allowing you to see quotes from travel insurance providers which will include annual travel cover for any health conditions you’ve told us about – that way, if your condition flares up before you go away, or causes you trouble whilst you are on holiday, you’ll be protected.

 READ MORE: Declaring Your Medical Conditions Online